kerker00/SpaceStateBar/README.md

 # MainFrameStatusBar
+Disclaimer: this application is still under construction!
+The main function, showing the space status works well, but many features are not working.
+This is an alpha version!
 ## About
 This is a small Mac OSX Menu Application that will show the status of the hackspace mainframe located in oldenburg.